-Technology Transformation
+Technology

-The Company is a part of the Insurance business of Lloyds Banking Group.
-The Insurance business has taken steps to build on its responses to customer demand for technology.
-Whilst Digital transformation has remained a key focus in improving the customer experience, the Board acknowledges that many customers still value being able to get in touch with customer service colleagues over the phone, via letter or through email.
-The importance of the Insurance business continuing to offer and improve these services in parallel is recognised by the Board.
+The IP&I division has taken steps to build on its responses to customer demand for digitised customer journeys.
+Whilst digital transformation has remained a key focus in improving the customer experience, the Board acknowledges that many customers still value being able to contact customer service staff over the phone, via letter or through email.
+The Board recognised the importance of the Company continuing to offer a range of engagement channels to suit customers and improve these services in parallel.

-Helping Britain Recover
+Helping Britain Prosper